 Not every leader and elite has what they “should.”
-Not to mention to take early action.
 The article will explore PwC CEO Study and use how to focus on the big picture and focus on the long term as an example to demonstrate how to be a CEO and go from good to great efficiently.
 A webinar and a mini assessment are available for hands-on experiences.

 Recently, PwC released its 2016 CEO study–17 years CEO succession analysis at the world’s largest 2,500 public companies.
 It is sad to see such a high CEO replacement number, especially the increase in CEO dismissals for ethical lapses from 3.9% in 2007-2011 to 5.3% in 2012-2016—a 36% increase.